softveda/aws-terraform-workshop/lab01/README.md

 ### Step 3.1: Queue a plan and read the output

-Click the "Queue Plan" button at the top right.
+Click the "Queue Plan" drown down menu at the top right, enter a reason such as "lab", then click "Queue Plan"

 Go to the "Runs" tab, or "Latest Run".
 Find the most recent one (there will probably be only one).